SavanFlou/versatile_thermostat/documentation/en/feature-presets.md

 **None** is always added to the list of modes, as it is a way to not use presets but instead set a **manual temperature**.

-The presets are configured directly from the _VTherm_ entities or the central configuration if you're using centralized control.
-Upon creating the _VTherm_, you will have different entities that will allow you to set the temperatures for each preset:
+The presets are configured directly from the VTherm entities or the central configuration if you're using centralized control.
+Upon creating the VTherm, you will have different entities that will allow you to set the temperatures for each preset:

 ![presets](images/config-preset-temp.png).